Summary

 ELG 6127 Distributed Systems Engineering (3 units)

-Techniques for representing distributed systems: precedence graphs, petrinets, communicating state-machines etc. Processes, threads, synchronization and interprocess communication techniques, RPC.
+Techniques for representing distributed systems: graphical and textual models.
+Processes, threads, synchronization and inter-process communication techniques, RPC.
+Middleware: client-server (CORBA), grids, Web services.
+Resource management: processor allocation, load sharing, Grid scheduling, real-time issues.
 Protocol: OSI model, application and presentation layers.
-Middleware for client-server application management, CORBA.
-Resource management: processor allocation and load sharing.
-Real-time issues and scheduling.
 This course is equivalent to SYSC 5207 at Carleton University.

 Course Component: Lecture